kenny-kogi/_Real-Estate-App/README.md

 ## Realtor

-Nextjs Application displaying and filtering property available for sale/Rent by consuming the RapidAPI
+Real Estate Application displaying and filtering property available for sale or Renting by consuming the RapidAPI.

 Open [https://real-estate-app-dfn9sf20r-kenny-kogi.vercel.app/](https://real-estate-app-dfn9sf20r-kenny-kogi.vercel.app/) with your browser to view the live version.